-The history of Tyntesfield House
+Tyntesfield House History

 The Grade I listed building is named after the Tynte Baronets.
 The dignity of Baronetage of England was created in 1611 by King James I, and only to 200 gentlemen of good birth.
 The role was then inherited by succession.
-The baron owned estates in the area from around 1500.
+However, the baron owned estates in the area from around 1500.

 When was Tyntesfield House built?

 The location was used as a hunting lodge during the 16th Century, and a farmhouse until the early 19th Century.
 So, in the 1830s a Georgian mansion was built.
 William Gibbs, who owned Tyntesfield after the house was built, significantly expanded and remodelled the residence.
 The Gibbs family owned the house until 2001.
 After that, The National Trust purchased it in 2002, after a fundraising campaign to save it from being sold for private interests.

 William Gibbs made his fortune importing guano from Peru (if you’ve seen Ace Ventura, you know this is bat poo).
 He sold it in Europe and North America.
 It was mined by indentured Chinese labourers, in deplorable conditions.
 Above all, the profits made Gibbs one of the wealthiest non-noblemen in England.
 He primarily lived in London, but as Bristol’s port was where he did a lot of work, he required a residence in the area.

 Who built Tyntesfield House?

 In 1854 William Gibbs commissioned John Crace to redesign and decorate Tyntesfield, and it was remodelled in the fashionable Victorian Gothic Style.
 The builders William Cubitt & Co and the architect John Norton, added an extra floor, two new wings and towers.